ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 bound the uniforms.
 Furthermore, glGetUniformLocation() is extremely expensive when it's called millions of times per frame:

 <img src="https://github.com/ycoroneos/LightDraw/blob/condensed/paper/call_stats.png">

 OpenGL 4.3 and up introduced a feature to GLSL that allows programmers to explicitly assign a binding location to uniforms and samplers in the shader.
 Using this feature, all calls to glGetUniformLocation() can be avoided.
-Unfortuneately, not all vendors support this functionality yet so I've done the second-best thing.
+Unfortunately, not all vendors support this functionality yet so I've done the second-best thing.
 ShaderLib explicitly sets texture binding locations upon loading a shader.
 ShaderLib can't set all uniform binding locations because OpenGL doesn't support that but it can reduce the overhead associated with binding textures.
 Now the programmer can directly bind a texture to the correct binding spot.

 ##Assimp
 |Source             | Function  |